delucis/fontkitten/packages/fontkitten/README.md

 ##### `font.getGlyph(glyph_id, codePoints = [])`

-Returns a glyph object for the given glyph id.
+Returns a [`Glyph`](#glyph-objects) object for the given glyph id.
 You can pass the array of code points this glyph represents for your use later, and it will be stored in the glyph object.

 ### `FontCollection` objects